 Other critics have regarded the final conclusion of the Parmenides either as sceptical or as Heracleitean.
 In the first case, they assume that Plato means to show the impossibility of any truth.
-But this is not the spirit of Plato, and could not with propriety be put into the mouth of Parmenides, who, in this very dialogue, is urging Socrates, not to doubt everything, but to discipline his mind with a view to the more precise attainment of truth.
-The same remark applies to the second of the two theories.
-Plato everywhere ridicules (perhaps unfairly) his Heracleitean contemporaries: and if he had intended to support an Heracleitean thesis, would hardly have chosen Parmenides, the condemner of the 'undiscerning tribe who say that things both are and are not,' to be the speaker.
+But this is not the spirit of Plato, and could not with propriety be put into the mouth of Parmenides, who, in point of view of Zeno or the Megarians.
+It is the same kind of criticism which Plato has extended to his own doctrine of Ideas.
+Nor is there any want of poetical consistency in attributing to the 'father Parmenides' the last review of the Eleatic doctrines.
+The latest phases of all philosophies were fathered upon the founder an Heracleitean thesis, would hardly have chosen Parmenides, the condemner of the 'undiscerning tribe who say that things both are and are not,' to be the speaker.
 Nor, thirdly, can we easily persuade ourselves with Zeller that by the 'one' he means the Idea; and that he is seeking to prove indirectly the unity of the Idea in the multiplicity of phenomena.

-We may now endeavour to thread the mazes of the labyrinth which Parmenides knew so well, and trembled at the thought of them.
+We may now endeavour to thread the mazes of the labyrinth which Parmenides knew so well, and trembled at the thought of which Parmenides knew so well, and trembled at the thought of them.